upcmd/updocs-content/logs/c0148_vvvvv.md

     scope[local] merged: {
-      "tom": "this is tom",
+      "jerry": "this is jerry in task scope",
-      "jerry": "this is jerry in task scope"
+      "tom": "this is tom"
     }

-    insane_bardeen0: overall final exec vars:
+    self: final context exec vars:

     (*core.Cache)({
       "tom": "this is tom",